IAmStrong/Locations/README.md

 # Locations

-This application have been completed short after the SoftServe Web UI courses.
+This application has been completed short after the SoftServe Web UI courses.

 The application allows you to: